Schedule 1 Narcotics List

 • Synthetic cathinone or bath salts

-Each type of controlled substance has a unique chemical structure, effects on the person who takes it, and a set of symptoms that can occur when use develops into physical dependence or addiction.1, 2, 4
+Each type of controlled substance has a unique chemical structure, effects on users, and symptoms that occur due to addiction.1, 2, 4

 If you have concerns about the way substance use may impact you or someone you know, reach out for support.
-An assessment can help determine the level of care a person needs to begin the road to addiction recovery.6
+An assessment can help determine the level of care needed to begin the road to addiction recovery.6

 Get Help Now